thetron/stately_scopes/README.md

-# ActiveRecord::Scoping::WithState
+# Scoping::WithState

-So small, it's almost silly - but it is kinda helpful.
+An ActiveRecord extension so small, it's almost silly - but it is kinda helpful.

 I've found that when developing Rails apps, I tend to almost always pair each scope with an instance method which returns a boolean indicating whether the